Departmental Requirements for the BA in Philosophy

 - A 2.00 grade point average on all courses attempted in the minor field at the University of Houston.

 In addition, the philosophy department requires one course in the history of philosophy, from either the ancient or early modern periods, e.g., PHIL 3383, 3304, 3305, or 3376.
 It is strongly recommended that students completing a minor in philosophy include a course in either logic or ethics in their 15 semester hours, but primary emphasis is on the development of a sound and coherent program relevant to the student's other pursuits.
-The program is to be determined in consultation with the departmental undergraduate adviser.
+The program is to be determined in consultation with the departmental undergraduate advisor.
 For example, students entering business or law should consider including PHIL 3350, 3355, and 3375, and students in the sciences or engineering should consider PHIL 1321, 3335, 3344, and 3376.